-- Integration of digital health resources and data systems in sub-Saharan African countries with limited capacity, defining best practices, open standards, and quality-assured building blocks such as data harmonisation; - Remote access to diagnostics capabilities and health professionals; - Optimisation and adaptation of bioinformatics pipeline for next-generationsequencing data and omics analyses in relation to the infectious diseases in scope; - Systems biology applications to sustain health technology manufacturing, development, and optimisation; - Systematic architectures and warehouses, at both national and provincial level, for clinical and epidemiological data collection, respecting the FAIR guidelines (Findable, Accessible, Interoperable, Reusable); - Adaptation of image-based analysis tools and software for diagnostics systems of diseases in scope.
+- Scaling-up of digital innovations that have already yielded proven results, and their transferring to other countries where they have not yet been adopted; - Digital systems used in the implementation of clinical research and patients management; - Integration of digital health resources and data systems in sub-Saharan African countries with limited capacity, defining best practices, open standards, and quality-assured building blocks such as data harmonisation; - Remote access to diagnostics capabilities and health professionals; - Optimisation and adaptation of bioinformatics pipeline for next-generation-sequencing data and omics analyses in relation to the infectious diseases in scope; - Systems biology applications to sustain health technology manufacturing, development, and optimisation; - Systematic architectures and warehouses, at both national and provincial level, for clinical and epidemiological data collection, respecting the FAIR guidelines (Findable, Accessible, Interoperable, Reusable); - Adaptation of image-based analysis tools and software for diagnostics systems of diseases in scope.

-Where possible, collaboration and coordination with the Team Europe Initiative on Digital Health is encouraged.
+Where possible, collaboration and coordination with the Team Europe Initiative on Digital Health67 is encouraged.
 Applicants are reminded of the expectation that proposals should come from research consortia with a strong representation of institutions and researchers from sub-Saharan African countries, including involvement of Franco/Lusophone countries if possible.
 Applicants are also reminded of the expectation of reaching out to organisations in countries with relatively lower research capacities.